RMI-PACTA/PACTA_analysis/README.md

 As an example, this is one way to use that computing environment to produce the very document you are now reading:

--   I move to the parent directory of PACTA\_analysis and its siblings.
+-   I move to the parent directory of PACTA\_analysis and its siblings -- which in my case is "~/git/".

 ``` bash
 cd ~/git